react-component/form/README.md

 ### formOption.mapPropsToFields(props)

-convert value from props to fields.
+convert value from props to fields. used for read fields from redux store.

 createForm() will return another function: